The SFRplus chart: description and how to photograph it

 - Color accuracy, when used with an SFRplus chart that contains the optional color pattern, located above the central square,

 - ISO sensitivity (Saturation-based and Standard Output Sensitivity), when incident lux is entered.

 - Interactive/setup mode (run by pressing Rescharts or in the Imatest main window), which allows you to select settings and interactively examine results in detail.

 This document introduces SFRplus and explains how to obtain and photograph the chart.
 Part 2 shows how to run SFRplus inside Rescharts and how to save settings for automated runs.
-Part 3 illustrates the results.
+Part 3 and Part 4 illustrates the results.

 Click on any of the thumbnails below (or on the image itself, repeatedly) to explore the many capabilities of SFRplus.
 Note the description below the image.
-Results are described in more detail in Part 3.
+Results are described in more detail in Part 3 and Part 4.